5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 > [!WARNING]
 >
-> 1. Don't use Intel Power Gadget on macOS Sonoma 14.2 beta 3 or newer!
-The `EnergyDriver.kext` it installs causes all cores to run at 100 %!
-Use the included Uninstaller prior to upgrading!
+> 1. Don't install Intel Power Gadget on macOS Sonoma 14.2 beta 3 or newer!
+The `EnergyDriver.kext` it installs causes all cores to permanently run at 100 %!
+Use the included Uninstaller to get rid of it prior to upgrading to macOS 14!
 > 2. Don't use Intel Power Gadget on 11th Gen Intel and newer CPUs.

 ## Prerequisites